liberty head

 Tales of the Unanticipated Speculative fiction/poetry out of Minneapolis.

-Tar River Claims to have been named one of the top ten lit mags in the country.
+Tar River Has been named one of the top ten lit mags in the country.

 Tiferet A Journal of Spiritual Literature—to help reveal Spirit through the written word.